 About The Hassanamesit Woods Project

-During the summer of 2015 excavations will focus on the Deborah Newman site and the surrounding area of Keith Hill in Grafton, Massachusetts.
+During the summer of 2017 excavations will focus on the Augustus Salisbury property, a Nineteenth Century English farmstead that contains early Eighteenth Century deposits that we believe are linked to the Nipmuc community of Hassanmisco including a meeting house and school used by Nipmuc and English settlers.
 Students will gain training in large-scale block excavation, stratigraphic interpretation, field recording, material culture identification and mapping.
-Students will also have the opportunity to work with specialists from the Fiske Center who specialize in geophysical survey and remote sensing.
-These techniques will be used to carry out geophysical surveys of additional sites in collaboration with the Nipmuc Nation.
+Students will also have the opportunity to work with specialists from the Fiske Center who specialize in geophysical testing, paleoethnobotany, zooarchaeology, and soils analysis.

 About The Andrew Fiske Center for Archaeological Research

-The Andrew Fiske Center for Archaeological Research was established in 1999 by Alice H. Fiske as a living memorial to her late husband Andrew to celebrate his love of archaeology and the history of Sylvester Manor on Shelter Island, New York.
+The Andrew Fiske Center for Archaeological Research was established in 1999 by Alice H. Fiske as a living memorial to her late husband Andrew to celebrate his love of archaeology.
 The Center supports interdisciplinary, archaeological research that examines the historical roots of many of the world's contemporary cultural and environmental issues.
-Working as an integrative force within the University, the Center seeks to expand research opportunities for undergraduate and graduate students in the areas of historical archaeology, environmental archaeology, indigenous archaeology, cultural and urban studies, and environmental history.
+Working as an integrative force within the University, the Center seeks to expand research opportunities for undergraduate and graduate students in the areas of historical archaeology, environmental archaeology, cultural and urban studies, and environmental history.